Finding and choosing the best media monitoring services isn’t as easy as you think.

 What media monitoring service will you choose?

-You may find some are better at monitoring TV and radio coverage, while others may be more targeted at the types of digital coverage you get using Help a Reporter Out.
+You may find some are better at monitoring TV and radio coverage, while others may be more targeted at the types of digital coverage you get using PR tools such as Help a Reporter Out or Response Source.

 But whatever your size of business or budget, and particular monitoring needs there’s a service for you.
 Marketing is all about tracking your efforts and monitoring the results, and these services will enable you to do just that.

-If you need ideas on how to get coverage then make sure you read our 46 public relations examples to inspire a campaign that makes the headlines.
+If you need ideas on how to get coverage then make sure you read our 46 public relations examples to inspire a campaign with an attention grabbing headline.